EoinKanro/files-to-videos-converter/README.md

 It transforms files from <project-folder>/target/in to videos and delete temp images in process

-Example of converting videos to files:
+**Example of converting videos to files:**
 ```
 cd <project-folder>/target
 java -jar FilesToVideosConverter.jar -vti -itf -vp resultVideos202303222343 -diip
 ```

 It transforms videos from <project-folder>/target/resultVideos202303222343 to files and delete temp images in process

+**Result videos have a pattern, it's necessary to save videos' names to transform them back to files**